tpvt99/robotics/cs287hw1/cs287-hw1-code/README.md

 ### Question (a): Implementation of nearest-neighbor interpolation
 You will need to fill the code in `part2/discretize.py` below the lines `if self.mode == 'nn'`.
 To run this question type `python part2/run_part2_ab.py -m nn `.
-You can modify the number of points used per dimension in the state anc action space by running
+You can modify the number of points used per dimension in the state and action space by running
 `python part2/run_part2_ab.py -m nn -s NUM_STATES`, where `NUM_STATES` is the number of points per state dimension.